stephenostermiller/stack-exchange-comment-templates/README.md

  - Does not show a context menu for comment boxes that have been filled in allowing you to use the standard context menu for features like spell check.
  - An import/export text file format
  - Load comments from a URL (Hosting comment templates on Github works great.)
- - Comment templates are stored is user script storage that persists across all Stack Exchange sites (no need to configure your comments per site.)
+ - Comment templates are stored in user script storage that persists across all Stack Exchange sites (no need to configure your comments per site.)
  - Set comment templates to be available only in specific contexts:
    - Only on specific types of comments (eg. comments on answers)
    - Only for moderators or for non-moderators